drcassar/glasspy/README.md

 My objective for version 0.1 is to have working classes for the regression of nucleation density data.

 ## Documentation
-There is no documentation right now.
+There is no documentation right now, but all the functions have a detailed docstring.

 ## Dependencies
 - Python 3